Lower School

 Going Beyond and Reaching Out

-Grammar: sentences; parts of speech; paragraphs; spelling
+Grammar: Wordly Wise; spelling; compound sentences; parts of speech; proper paragraph structure

-Math: multiplication; division; story problems
+Math: multiplication; division; multi-step word problems

 Geography/Social Studies: California Ranchos; Gold Rush; Railroads; Statehood; 49ers